PantryParty/docs/docs/getting_started/configuration-step1.md

 # Grocy API Configuration

-This critical step connect the Pantry Party app to your install of Grocy.
+This critical step connect the PantryParty app to your install of Grocy.

 ## Create An API Key